FAQs

 Do you work on renovations and/or additions?

-Yes — while many of our projects are ground-up custom homes, we do undertake additions, accessory dwelling units (ADUs), renovations and re-use projects, especially when the architectural intent, site context and client story align with our values.
+Yes — we do undertake additions, accessory dwelling units (ADUs), renovations and re-use projects, especially when the architectural intent, site context, and client story align with our values or where we bring value as a design-build outfit.

 When should I reach out to an architect & builder?

 The sooner the better.
 Early engagement allows us to understand your goals, budget and site thoroughly.
 If you wait until major decisions have been made, your flexibility may be limited.
-Also, given our project load and the demand on our time and team, early contact ensures you’re in a proper position for next steps.
+Also, given our project load and the demand on our time and team, early contact ensures you’re in our pipeline for next steps.

 Process & Budget